 The treatment of choice for Carrion disease in the cutaneous phase is:

-If Carrion disease is acquired when pregnant, there is an increased risk of miscarriage and prematurity .
+If Carrion disease is acquired when a woman is pregnant, there is an increased risk of miscarriage and prematurity .

-The mortality rate in the systemic phase ranges from 40 to 85% in untreated patients.
+The mortality rate in the systemic phase of Carrion disease ranges from 40% to 85% in untreated patients.
 Mortality can be reduced to 10% if the infection is treated appropriately.
 Mortality is usually secondary to opportunistic infections or malnutrition .

 The chronic phase of cutaneous Carrion disease is usually self-limiting and rarely results in complications.